Aravind-Jalda/interview-prep/Bash-Scripting/README.md

 # 📚 Interview Prep Repository

 ## 📌 Objective
-This repository is created to help prepare for DevOps interviews with simple and practical explanations.
+This repository is created to help prepare for DevOps interviews with simple and practical explanations...

 ## 🐚 Bash Scripting Section